MicroStrategy/embedding-sdk-docs/docs/add-functionality/panel-stacks.md

 :::tip

 The `Dossier` object is created using `microstrategy.dossier.create(props)`.
-See [Methods and Properties for an Embedded Dossier](https://www2.microstrategy.com/producthelp/Current/EmbeddingSDK/Content/topics/dossier_properties.htm) for more information.
+See [Methods and properties for an embedded dossier](./methods-and-properties.md) for more information.

 :::